As an Amazon Associate we earn from qualifying purchases.

 You can size up for postpartum underwear if you need to wear pads.
 Using a larger size can also give your sensitive parts or incision room to breathe.
 However, following your actual size ensures you can take advantage of a panty’s compressive properties.

 Giving birth will inevitably result in body changes, especially in the first four to six weeks.
-We hope that this guide on panties to wear after giving birth provides you with all the information you need when choosing the best postpartum underwear.
+I hope that this guide on panties to wear after giving birth provides you with all the information you need when choosing the best postpartum underwear.